Organizational Change Management

 Strong OCM programs can align a company’s practices with its values and can help to future-proof that organization from the impact of ongoing change, especially important in the ever-evolving, competitive environment of the 21st century.

 OCM helps everyone throughout the enterprise to speak the same language and optimize the value inherent in the company’s technologies—and can save the company significant amounts of time and money.
 Organizational change does not happen on its own, so contact us online today to discuss your OCM needs.

 We tailor our organizational change management (OCM) using these four business levels: enterprise/organizational; division, facility, or department; process/core or extended teams; and individual.

-At the enterprise level, we establish accountability alignment and effective decision making procedures, and manage a project’s impact on organizational roles.
-At the division level, we quantify impacts, mitigate risks, properly prepare for transition, and more.
-At the team level, we focus on equipping teams for productivity, reducing stress and facilitating their ability to lead change long after the project is live.
+At the enterprise level, we establish accountability alignment and effective decision-making procedures and manage a project’s impact on organizational roles.
+At the division level, we quantify impacts, mitigate risks, properly prepare for the transition, and more.
+At the team level, we focus on equipping teams for productivity, reducing stress, and facilitating their ability to lead change long after the project is live.
 And, because the heart of OCM is helping people transition during change and maximize opportunity, we focus significantly on individual transformation to create a sustainable growth culture.